awesome-llm-papers/awesome-llm-papers.github.io/_publications/zhu2018retrieval.markdown

 layout: publication
 title: Retrieval-enhanced Adversarial Training For Neural Response Generation
 authors: Qingfu Zhu, Lei Cui, Weinan Zhang, Furu Wei, Ting Liu
-conference: Arxiv
+conference: Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics
 year: 2018
 citations: 21
 bibkey: zhu2018retrieval
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1809.04276'}]
-tags: [RAG, Tools, Security, Training Techniques]
+tags: [Security, RAG, Tools, Training Techniques, Evaluation]
 ---
 Dialogue systems are usually built on either generation-based or retrieval-based approaches, yet they do not benefit from the advantages of